|Sri Chakravarthi with Sri Sathya Sai |

 About The Author:

 Mr. K. Chakravarthi, I.A.S.
 (Retd.) held several high positions under the Government of Andhra Pradesh.
 He joined the Sri Sathya Sai Institute of High Learning (Deemed University) as Registrar from its very inception November 1981.
 Since 1995, he served as Secretary of the Sri Sathya Sai Central Trust at Prasanthi Nilayam.
 From 2011, he is a Trustee of Sri Sathya Sai Central Trust.
+Since July 2018, Sri Chakravarthi is the Chancellor of Sri Sathya Sai Institute of Higher Learning.

 Source: Sai Vandana 1990 (65th Birthday Offering)